 - Feeling in total control when they eat the “correct” diet

 I can definitely see myself, if not careful, displaying some of the other orthorexic tendencies, like feeling critical or looking down on certain foods, such as white bread, white pasta, and white rice, deeming them “valueless.”
 Does having one of the characteristics mean I have orthorexia?

 But I do have to remind myself that just because it’s white bread does not mean it’s worthless.
 After all, a food is so much more than its numerical nutritional value.
 The French have been eating white bread for years, the Japanese eat white rice, the Italians enjoy white pasta… and so on.

-There’s a lesson to be learned here: Stress and guilt are MUCH more unhealthy than eating a few refined grains every now and then.
+There’s a lesson to be learned here: Stress and guilt are much more detrimental to one’s health than eating a few refined grains every now and then.
 In the end, “Orthorexia Nervosa” is just a label.
-But whether you fit that label or not, we can all probably benefit from the reminder that food is only one component to a healthy life.
+Whether you fit that label or not, we can all probably benefit from the reminder that food is only one component to a healthy life.
 Eat what your body truly craves, exercise (but not excessively), feed your soul, and–above all–try to stress as little as possible.
 Such is the way to a healthy life.
 (Sounds like something Confucius would say!)